 5. Use a swimmer’s shampoo to cleanse your hair followed by a swimmer’s conditioner.
 This will remove any chlorine or salt buildup, restore balance and moisture, ease detangling, and strengthen your hair.
-This will also protect blonde or color treated hair from fading or turning green.
-Apple Cider Vinegar is an all natural alternative to the shampoo.
+This will also protect blonde or color-treated hair from fading or turning green.
+Apple Cider Vinegar is an all-natural alternative to shampoo.

 6. After cleansing and conditioning, follow up with a leave-in conditioner to keep your hair moisturized.